nekromant/esp8266-frankenstein/README.md

 * Firmware is unstable and randomly reboots.

 Just after flashing run `wipeparams`.
-Stored settings from older SDK tend to confuse Espressif's blobs and make them go nuts
+Stored settings from older SDK tend to confuse Espressif's blobs and make them go nuts.

 * gpio controls only gpio0 and gpio2